-Several layers of warm clothing (even summer days can be cold at sea), rain gear if it might rain, a swimsuit.
+Warm clothing (even summer days can be chily), rain gear if it might rain, a swimsuit.

-A plastic bag for wet things.
-Do not wear decorative clothing. (i.e. jeans, jackets, belts with protruding decoration, these items deface the wood on the boat)
+Do not wear decorative clothing. (i.e. jeans, jackets, belts with protruding decoration, these items deface the wood on the boat).
+A plastic bag for wet things?

-Hand towels and beach towels, tooth brush, toothpaste, other toilet articles.
+Hand towel and beach towel, tooth brush, toothpaste, other bathroom stuff.

-Soft soled shoes for use on deck and hiking shoes.
+Soft soled shoes for use on deck and hiking shoes for shore.

 Pack everything in a soft bag.
 No hard suitcases, steamer trunks or packing crates; space aboard is limited.